Social enterprise: Canada

 Significant regional differences in legislation, financing, support agencies and corporate structures can be seen across Canada as a result of different historical development paths in the social economy.
 Common regional characteristics can be seen in British Columbia, the Prairies, Ontario, Quebec and Atlantic Canada.

 Habitat for Humanity ReStore, Eva's Print Shop and ME to WE are some well known social enterprises operating in Canada.
-Buy Social Canada is a Canadian organization that offers certification options for social enterprises.

 In Asia

 Middle East

 There is no separate legal entity for social enterprises in the Middle East.
 Most social enterprises register as companies or non-profit organizations.
 There isn't a proper definition of social enterprises by the governments of the Middle Eastern countries.

 However, social enterprises in the Middle East are active and innovating in a variety of sectors and industries.
 A majority of the existing social enterprises are engaged in human capital development.
 Many are nurturing a cadre of leaders with the experiences and skills needed to enhance the region's global competitiveness while also achieving social goals.
 Trends in the region point to an increasingly important role and potential for such activities and for social entrepreneurship in general.
 These include the growing interest among youth in achieving social impact and growth in volunteerism among youth.

 According to the Schwab Foundation there are 35 top social entrepreneurs in the Middle East.